manikmagar/jbake-future-imperfect-template/README.md

 First, make sure you install JBake as per instructions [here](http://jbake.org/download.html).

-Once you have JBake, assuming you are creating a site called '**awesome-jbake**', in the terminal/command window -
+Once you have JBake, assuming you are creating a site called '**awesome-jbake**', in the terminal/command window run below commands -

 ```shell
 >> mkdir awesome-jbake